AP-IT-GH/iot19-md2/doc/power_consumption.md

 ### Atmel SAMD21G

+> (Datasheet Atmel SAMD21)
-When the CPU is running a Fibonacci algorithm at 3.3V (25°C).
+> When the CPU is running a Fibonacci algorithm at 3.3V (25°C).
 The max. power consumption is 4.6mA.

 - P = U \* I => P = 3.3V \* 4.6mA = 0.01518W
 - Wh = 0.01518Wh (t = 1h)